 While the dealership often sells the contract to the bank, financing through the dealership can often be easier than trying to secure through the bank in the long run.

 This is because the dealership’s finance team can help you on weekends and evenings when banks are often closed.
-This can prove to be a good way to make payment.
+This can prove to be a good way to make payments.

 Dealing with finances for a new vehicle can seem like a daunting task at first.
 However, it doesn’t have to be.